Teaching English as a Foreign Language TEFL Program Fulbright Carlos Rico Award for North American Studies FAQ

 The Fulbright-Carlos Rico Award for North American Studies offers an unparalleled opportunity to conduct a research project in both Canada and Mexico.
 The aim of the award is to enhance collaboration between leading North American scholars working on projects concerning important issues facing the United States, Mexico and Canada.
 This award can be held at any university, government agency or research institution in Canada and Mexico.

 Projects across a broad range of disciplinary and interdisciplinary focuses are welcome.
 However, it should be shown that the research focus promotes collaboration and adds value to the current body of research inherent in our trilateral relationship which is shaped by our shared borders, current events and common interests.

-Projects may be include in a variety of activities throughout the course of their grant period:
+Projects may be include a variety of activities throughout the course of the grant period:

 • engaging in collaborative research in grantee's area of specialization

 • consulting on curriculum and capacity building

 • conducting seminars and workshops for various academic and professional audiences